asanu302/Research-Project/README.md

 # Working
 The methodology adopted for these project is based on CRISP-DM which works on the assumption that data mining projects follow a predened lifecycle

-Data understanding (EDA)
+Data understanding (EDA) /
-Data Cleaning
+Data Cleaning /
-Data Modelling
+Data Modelling /
-Implementation
+Implementation /
-Visualisation
+Visualisation/